 Contract Documents: On private garden projects I sometimes use a standard set of JCLI contracts designed specifically for the purpose by the Society of Garden Designers.
 These have to be bought for each project and are supplied to you at cost.
 They give you peace of mind and a professional contractual relationship with the selected contractor and/or myself as a consultant.
 Alternatively, we may just use the contractor’s own T’s & C’s, assuming these are acceptable – I review each to ensure they are fair.

 Soft Landscaping: planting will only usually start when all hard landscaping work is complete, to prevent damage to plants and lawns by machinery/works.

 Snagging: On completion, all snagging must be attended to before the project can be signed off as complete.
 A 5% retainer is increasingly common, even on private projects.

 Maintenance Schedule: A schedule can be prepared on request detailing aftercare requirements for all plants in your garden, and can be invaluable for future reference for either yourself or a professional gardener.
-Usually presented as an Excel spreadsheet for easy editing and revision over time

-Maintenance Visits: Garden maintenance should occur fortnightly in the growing season, or as required by the client, and should be carried out according to the maintenance schedule.
+Maintenance Visits: Garden maintenance should occur fortnightly or monthly in the growing season, or as required by the client, and should be carried out according to the maintenance schedule.
 Often clients will engage a regular gardener or if keen gardeners may decide to carry out all maintenance themselves.
 An ongoing relationship with the designer is always beneficial for the garden’s development, and whilst I cannot commit to fortnightly maintenance, I am happy to arrange visits a every 2-3 months for the first 1-5 years after the garden is completed.